Sierra Nevada upper montane forest: Environment

 On the western slopes of the Sierra Nevada range, upper montane vegetation can be found at elevations from 5500 to 7500 ft in the northern part of the range, 6500 to 8000 ft in the central part, and 8000 to 10000 ft in the southern part.
 On the eastern slopes, it is at higher elevations.
 Precipitation in areas of upper montane forest vegetation type is 35 to 65 ft, mostly as snowfall.
 Summer high temperatures range from 73 to 85 F, and winter lows are below 26 F. Growing season is about four months because of long-lasting, deep snow.

+Rock types in this ecoregion are typically granitic dating from the Mesozoic or volcanic dating from the Tertiary.